Serena Ottaviani: Senior

 In 2021, she started competing as a member of Italian National reserve group.
 Since 2024, she has competed as a member of the Centro Sportivo Aeronautica Militare.

 In 2025, she competed for the first time as part of the new national group, since the girls from 2024 Paris Olympics team retired.
 In April, she and Alexandra Naclerio, Giulia Segatori, Laura Golfarelli, Sofia Sicignano and Chiara Badii competed at World Cup Baku where they took 6th place in group All-around and 6th place in both apparatus finals.
 In May, they competed at the 2025 European Cup in Baku and won gold medal in 5 Ribbons and bronze in 3 Balls + 2 Hoops.
 They also took silver medal in Group All-around Cross battles.
 In June, Serena and the group competed at the European Championships in Tallinn, Estonia, where they won bronze medal in 5 Ribbons final.
 They took 5th place in group all-around due to mistakes in mixed routine.
 Together with Tara Dragas, Sofia Raffaeli and Alice Taglietti they won team gold medal.

+In 2026 Serena and her teammates from Chieti Sofia Sicignano, Bianca Vignozzi, Chiara Badii and Sasha Mukhina competed at Tartu Grand Prix, winning silver medal in group all-around behind Ukraine.
+They were 4th in both apparatus finals.
+In March, they competed at Sofia World Cup, taking 9th place in all-around and a silver medal in 3 hoops + 4 clubs final.
+In May, they competed at European Cup in Baku, Azerbaijan, and won bronze medal in 5 Balls.